 When it comes to online shopping, speed is the key.
 People don’t like to wait to see something they are interested in buying.
 They don’t wait in stores, right?

-Professional ecommerce product photography is usually heavy and take time to load.
-Compress them using a resizing software without compromising on their quality before you upload them on your website
+Professional eCommerce product photography is usually heavy and takes time to load.
+Compress them using a resizing software without compromising on their quality before you upload them on your website.

 Use keywords in file names and alt text: